 Q: Do scheduled orders support for

 Q: When should I use scheduled orders, and when should I use non-scheduled orders?

 A: When you need an order to take effect immediately or within the current term, you are recommended to use non-scheduled orders.
 The benefits of scheduled orders are: you can update and cancel the scheduled orders before the scheduled dates of the scheduled orders to cope flexibly with end-user change demands.
 For example, when you scheduled an order for suspending a subscription from April 1st, the status of the subscription will not be changed until April 1st.
 This allows any change to the subscription between March 1st and April 1st.

 scheduledDate, and order action effective date?

-orderDate is the date the user specifies when creating a new order in Zuora, the date normally records when the order is created.
+orderDate is the date the user specifies when creating a new order in Zuora.
 The

-The effective date is the date when the order action will become effective in Zuora.
+The order action effective date is the date when the order action will become effective in Zuora.
 An order action within a scheduled order won’t take effect before the

 renewSubscription, the effective date refers to the